Arranging a Winter Symposium

 The form for the reimbursement of the travel costs can be found in the Internal website.
 The deadline for getting money back, no matter when the WS was held, is set to the 15th of April.
 After this date no refunds will be given.

-Remember that the coordinators need to make the actual payment of the travel support granted to the participants first as part of their accounting, and only then send all the documents (including the accounting travel support forms with their scanned receipts) to NSU accountant.
+Remember that the coordinators need to make the actual payment of the travel support granted to the participants first as part of their accounting, and only then enter all the documents (including the accounting travel support forms with their scanned receipts) in the Zoho system.

 NSU cannot reimburse travel or other costs where the trip had to be cancelled before the session.
 NSU strongly encourages all participants to take out travel insurance in order to cover any such eventuality.